Amphibians of PNW Ponds and Wetlands

 Oregon Spotted Frog yearling; photo by Stephen Nyman

-The wetlands and ponds of the South Fork Valley east of Bellingham, extending south along the Samish River, are home to a fascinating community of amphibians.
-This region is one of the last strongholds of the federally threatened Oregon Spotted Frog (Rana pretiosa), a species that has disappeared from much of its historic range in western Washington.
-These fragile habitats also support more common “pond-breeding” frogs and salamanders, creating a unique opportunity to learn about their coexistence.
+The wetlands and ponds of the South Fork Nooksack and Samish River Valley east of Bellingham support a remarkable amphibian community.
+This landscape is one of the last strongholds for the federally threatened Oregon spotted frog, a species extirpated from much of its former range in western Washington.
+These fragile habitats are also home to several more common pond-breeding frogs and salamanders still found across the Puget Trough.

 Photo by Hannah Black